 No matter who you are — what race, what religion, what gender, age, disability, or sexual orientation — you are welcomed at John Deere.
 Here, we know the value of bringing together diverse ideas.
 We embrace a culture that is accepting and understanding.
 And we work to include individuals and companies that fit with that culture.
 It's a culture that reflects our global market, widens our business opportunities, attracts the best talent, and breathes life into the best teamwork.

-Marc Howze, Vice President, Global Human Resources, explains how diversity helps us be more creative, innovative, and achieve better business results.
+Marc Howze, Senior Vice President and Chief Administrative Officer, explains how diversity and inclusion in the workplace helps us be more creative, innovative, and achieve better business results.

 We contribute to the Science, Engineering, Communication, Mathematics, and Enrichment (SECME).
 Developed for K-12 students, this national program encourages young people who are interested in science.
 We also support minority education and diversity initiatives at a number of colleges and universities.